 Talk and agree on how to approach meeting these objectives.
 For example what behaviours will help to achieve these goals.

 Evidence suggests that having clear expectations and being offered support to achieve them has a positive impact on your wellbeing and motivation.

 4. Identify development objectives

 Work out what to focus on in the next year or two.
-Agree how this can be achieved and what support you need.
+Agree how this can be achieved.
 This may be linked performance objectives and also career development objectives aligned to career plans.
 Agree how this can be achieved and what support to offer.

 Discuss career plans

-Talk about what motivates you, is important to you and what your future plans are.
+Talk about career aspirations and what your future plans are.